omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 .. image:: sign-off-document-list-clickadd-77.png

-(If you don't see the ADD button, scroll down to the bottom of the ist).
+(If you don't see the ADD button, scroll down to the bottom of the list).

 5. Repeat the process til all documents for the sign-off request are added.
 6. Set all other settings for the sign-off request as described for pages.